How to Plan A First Birthday Party

 Theme or No Theme

 I've had a love/hate relationship with Pinterest over the past couple of months as I worked on party ideas.
 It has been a great resource helping expanded my ideas, but it has also caused me to change the theme at least five times (if you follow me on Pinterest, you've probably noticed my party board has been all over the place).
 From a fiesta theme to a hot air balloon theme, to a picnic theme and beyond, I have finally decided to scratch any sort of theme and just stick to a general color scheme.
 Sorry, Pinterest, but I'm blaming you on my inability to commit.
+If I had been able to make up my mind on a theme, I'd go for a reliable party supplies shop that can give me advice and discounts so I can make the most of it while still staying within my budget.

 Find your Inspiration

 Keep your decorations practical and reusable.
 Rather than investing in too many pieces of disposable decor, we are trying to incorporate items we can use in our home afterwards.
 For example, our favorite Petite Pehr pom-pom storage containers will be used in Brody's room after the party.
 Or the adorable Lulujo turkish towels will double as picnic blankets for the party and a pool towel come Summer.
-And the gold Minted bunting?
-It will be making an appearance at the Drybar event next month.
+And the gold minted bunting?
+It will be making an appearance at the Drybar event next month!

 I am getting excited to see everything come together and celebrate this special milestone.
 I can't wait to share pictures.